emberjs/website/source/guides/router_primer.md

 To show the flexibility the Router affords via `connectOutlets`, the application will now be built up using the techniques described in this section.

+As a brief aside, it might feel a bit bizaare to tell the *controller* to wire up some other `baseName` to its view's `{{outlet}}` versus telling the view to do this "plugging in" itself.
+Ember's opinion is that the View should be, despite its capability of being quite powerful, fairly limited (CSS class calculation, event handling).
+Therefore the *controller* should bear the responsibility for performing the wiring.
+As a code smell, if you find your `Ember.View`s doing much more logic than pure view behavior, you might be building in a fashion that's not entirely Ember-opinions compatible.

+For those who have examined other Ember tutorials or developed some Ember app, the question may have arisen:  "Sometimes I define a simple view in my templates, or I might want to wire up a simple `Ember.View` into an outlet, do I **have** to create a matching `Ember.Controller` for it?"
+The answer is "no."  When an `Ember.View` is attached to an outlet and it *does* not have its own `Controller` for defining its context, it inherits the context of its parent template.
+A real-life example would be imagine an item that could be "liked" by clicking on a glyph.
+Handling the CSS and click logic could live on this `FavoriteView` which is rendered into an `{{outlet}}` held by `ItemView`'s template.  `ItemView`'s domain data should not be passed into the sub-template `FavoriteView` by some manner of weird argument-passing contortion.
+Rather `FavoriteView` can simply, and happily, and, most importantly, _sensibly_ use its parent view's context.<sup>[2](#view-preserves-context)</sup>

 [_Diff
 View_](https://github.com/sgharms/Halbert/commit/98e6f3ebc033937523ccd723e0d937a5d9465aca)